EKarton/RClone-Drive-WebUI/README.md

 ### Walkthrough:

 Users will be using a front-end web application to view and manage their files on RClone.
+Before using the app, they would need to have RClone installed on their machines and run RClone in RCD mode.
+To set up RClone, users can follow [RClone's documentation](https://rclone.org/docs/).
+To ru RClone in RCD mode, users can follow [this guide](https://rclone.org/commands/rclone_rcd/).

 In the login page, they will need to specify the url of their RClone instance (usually it is http://localhost:5572), their username, and password:

 <div width="100%">
    <p align="center">